thormartin91/flashcard/README.md

 Flashcard
 =========
-Making flashcards for studying, while I learn node.js and MongoDB
+Making flashcards for studying.
+Using, and learning:
+- node.js
+- MongoDB
+- socket.io